 Have you ever felt overwhelmed by the number of functions Photoshop offers?
-Honestly I did.
-The first time I used Photoshop I thought I’d never learn how to use it.
+Honestly, I did.
+The first time I used Photoshop I thought I’d never learned how to use it.
 Then I realized that I didn’t have to learn everything.

 There are several Panels available for Photoshop but some of the most useful are those that allow you to work with Luminosity Masks and help you to Digital Blend different exposure of the same image.

-As I said you can do all these things by yourself, if you are really skilled in Photoshop, but using a Panel will save you a lot of time.
-Two of these Panels are Raya Pro 5 and InstaMask (both sold part of the same panel).
+As I said you can do all these things by yourself if you are really skilled in Photoshop, but using a Panel will save you a lot of time.
+Two of these Panels are Raya Pro 5 and InstaMask (both sold as parts of the same panel).

 Introduction to Raya Pro 5 and InstaMask

 Raya Pro 5 and InstaMask have been developed by famous Traveler and Photographer Jimmy McIntyre.
 Jimmy is a really nice guy who has spent about 7 years traveling the world and recently he decided to go back home in beautiful England.

 Besides being an expert traveler, He is also a skilled photographer as you can see from his website.
 What I really like about him is that he is always ready to help out other fellow photographers.

 He has an interesting Youtube Channel where he explains in detail how to use his Panels and also how to achieve the same results without them.
 That’s really neat!
 Another thing I like about his work is that He invites Photographers to send him the pictures they find particularly challenging to digital blend and He will do it for them.